 Supported Frameworks and Languages

 Frameworks and language support are crucial when you shop for an IDE to help streamline your programming.
 The most wonderful IDE the world has ever seen doesn’t do you a lick of good if you use a language or framework the app doesn’t support, after all.
-Both Eclipse and IntelliJ have robust support for frameworks and languages, but they differ in the ones with which they can work.
+Both Eclipse and IntelliJ have robust support for frameworks and programming languages, but they differ in the ones with which they can work.

 IntelliJ supports Java, Groovy, XML/XSL, and Kotlin out of the box and has thousands of plugins available to add support for Dart, CLojure, Perl, Python, Scala, and more.
 However, some plugins require you to have the paid edition of the IDE in order to work.
 Eclipse is a Java-based app and has no issue working with that language, and it also offers plugins for more than a hundred frameworks and hundreds of languages.
 However, Eclipse’s plugins don’t get the same level of scrutiny as IntelliJ plugins and may cause interoperability issues.